AnyLog-co/documentation/anylog commands.md

 ```

 Explanation:
 When an AnyLog node is running, it offers a REST API.
-The REST allows to accept REST calls from users and applications (like Grafana) to the Network members.
+The REST accepts REST calls from users and applications (like Grafana) to the Network members.
 Activating the REST API on a particular node is explained in [REST requests](background%20processes.md#rest-requests).

 Using the REST command users can issue REST calls between members of the network and between non-members to members of the network.
 The rest call provides the target URL (of the REST server) and additional values.
 The URL must be provided, the other key value pairs are optional headers and data values.